Roads of Finland

 Hailuoto Ice Road is an ice road constructed each year at the Bay of Bothnia, allowing vehicles to cross the northern Baltic Sea, in the Northern Ostrobothnia region of Finland.

-Koli Ice Road is one of the longest ice roads in Finland, with a length of 7 km (4.3 mi).
-The road crosses the Lake Pielinen, from Koli to Lieksa in Eastern Finland, in North Karelia, a region that borders to the regions of Kainuu, Northern Savonia, Southern Savonia, South Karelia and to Russia.
-Since 1980, the Koli ice road has been Finland’s longest public ice road.
+Located in Eastern Finland, in North Karelia, a region that borders to the regions of Kainuu, Northern Savonia, Southern Savonia, South Karelia and to Russia, the scenic Koli Ice Road is said to be the longest inland ice road in Europe.

-Savikyläntie (Route 15807) is the name of a very scenic road located in the region of South Karelia in Finland.
+Savikyläntie (Route 15807) is a very scenic road located in the region of South Karelia in Finland.

 At an elevation of 601m (1,971ft) above the sea level, Muotkatakka is the highest point of the Finnish roads.